Onsen

 Q: Will there be an opening reception?
 Will artists be able to attend.

-A: There will be an Opening Reception on May 22nd at 5 for artists and 6 for the public.
+A: There will be an Opening Reception on May 22nd at 5:00pm – 8:00pm.
+Admission is free.
 There will be a Closing Session.
 Of course artists are invited to both.

 Q: I understand there will be music.
 Will it be loud?